 This is a kit that covers front and back, but doesn’t cover under the second row of seating – just the footwell, it’s the ‘Combo’ kit.

-The vehicle floor liners themselves are made from a patented rubberized material, which can withstand most chemicals (like gas, oil and battery acid for example) and have been shaped with containment spaces (for spilled fluids) and tread channels for that little extra grip (or boot cleaning!).
+The vehicle floor liners themselves are made from a patented rubberized material.
+They can withstand most chemicals (like gas, oil, and battery acid, for example.)
+They’ve been shaped with containment spaces (for spilled fluids) and tread channels for that little extra grip (or boot cleaning!)

-Finally, Husky offer these with a no quibble lifetime guarantee, and they’ve been designed and manufactured in the USA – a quality product that will give you years of service, definitely one of the best all weather mats available.
+Finally, Husky offers these with a no-quibble lifetime guarantee.
+They’ve been designed and manufactured in the USA.
+It’s a quality product that will give you years of service, definitely one of the best all-weather mats available.

-If you’re not looking to spend $100+ on floor mats, then these Motor Trend car mats make a great alternative, especially as they’re oversized so they can be trimmed (easily, with scissors) to fit your vehicle.
+If you’re not looking to spend $100+ on floor mats, then these Motor Trend car mats make a great alternative.
+They’re oversized so they can be trimmed (easily, with scissors) to fit your vehicle.

-Best of all, Motor Trend MT-923-BK FlexTough mats still manage to incorporate a deep dish to hold liquids, and various channels or treads to hold and trap mud and dirt.
-The difference is that these don’t completely cover the footwell area, so it’s possible that you can still find yourself with some dirt in the footwell, but it’s minimal.
+Best of all, Motor Trend MT-923-BK FlexTough mats still manage to incorporate a deep dish to hold liquids and various channels or treads to hold and trap mud and dirt.
+The difference is that these don’t completely cover the footwell area.
+It’s possible that you can still find yourself with some dirt in the footwell, but it’s minimal.

-All in, these are a great product that sits sort of halfway between custom fit and standard floor mats, so unless it really is the ‘ultimate’ floor mat you want, these do everything that you’ll need, for a very cost effective price.
+All in all, these are a great product that sits sort of halfway between custom fit and standard floor mats.
+So, unless it really is the ‘ultimate’ floor mat you want, these do everything that you’ll need, for a very cost-effective price.

-They call these liners ‘digital fit’, and that’s down to the process used for measuring up the contours and sizes to make them fit like a glove (a very well fitting glove at that!); it’s all laser controlled and measured, which means these liners fit like they were painted on – no saggy spots, warped edges or bits that could be ‘just that bit better’.
+They call these liners ‘digital fit’ because of the process used for measuring up the contours and sizes to make them fit like a glove.
+It’s all laser-controlled and measured, which means these liners fit like they were painted on.
+No saggy spots or warped edges.

-These vehicle floor liners are the most expensive products in the list (although not by much), and I think that they justify that expense quite easily.
-Thanks to their overall quality, fitment and style – I’d say that you’re getting a better product than official manufacturers, perhaps even a better fit, for less money than you’d pay through the car dealer, and that has to be a good thing.
+These vehicle floor liners are the most expensive products on the list, but not by much.
+They justify that expense quite easily.
+Because of their overall quality, fitting, and style, I’d say that you’re getting a better product than official manufacturers.
+And perhaps even a better fit, for less money than you’d pay through the car dealer.
+And that has to be a good thing.